bsmith89/compbio-template/README.md

 While these files are not version controlled, they _should_ all be available in an online repository.

-`raw/NOTES.md` describes everything a third party (including yourself in a month) needs to know about the raw data.
+`raw/NOTE.md` describes everything a third party (including yourself in a month) needs to know about the raw data.

  -  Required: Describes (in detail) where all of the data came from.
  -  Good: Instructions for retrieving all of the data from an online repository.
  -  Great: Recipe for data retrieval included in `Makefile`.

+It is also advisable to save data in directories named by the date it was collected, so growth curves taken on October 20th, 2014, would be stored in `raw/2014-10-20/growth-curve.csv`, and
+`raw/NOTE.md` would describe the experiment and this file in detail.

 ### `meta/` ###
 All of the experiment metadata, formatted conveniently for downstream analysis.